Mini Project 2: Math Quiz App

 python -m pipenv shell

-Alternatively, you can choose everytime you run a command to prepend that command with the following:
+Alternatively, every time you run a command, you can prepend that command with the following:

 python -m pipenv run